 Chan Jun Shern

-I'm a researcher working on artificial intelligence safety, with a focus on large language models.
+I'm a researcher working on artificial intelligence safety.

-These days, I’m working with OpenAI and the Center for AI Safety to build evaluations of frontier models, towards enabling clear-eyed governance of high-risk systems.
-I’ve also recently spent time doing research at the Center for Human-Compatible AI (UC Berkeley) and at CILVR (New York University).
+Currently working with OpenAI to build evaluations of frontier models, towards enabling clear-eyed governance of high-risk systems.
+I’ve also spent time doing research at the Center for AI Safety, UC Berkeley's Center for Human-Compatible AI and CILVR (New York University).

 Email / CV / Google Scholar / Twitter / Github / LinkedIn